Product Documentation

 bindefault{optional attributes}

-bindefault indicates the binary value to write to disk when writing a record with null values from SQL.
+bindefault specifies the binary value to write to disk when writing a record with null values from SQL.

 This option provides more flexibility than cbdefault because it is binary instead of a string.